Alicepinch/everything-vegan/README.md

 ### Target Audience

-Eating vegan's main target audience is people who are already Vegan and want to get inspiration for what to cook for breakfast, lunch, dinner or dessert and share their own recipes with others to furthur promote that veganism is not boring!
-Another target audience for Eating Vegan are people who want to explore veganism and see what different foods are out there that they can make.
+Eating vegan's main target audience is Vegan's who want to get inspiration for what to cook for breakfast, lunch, dinner or dessert and those who want to share their own recipes.
+Another target audience for Eating Vegan is those people who want to explore veganism, see what different food options are out there and what they can make themselves.

 ### User Goals: